JHU-COVID-QA/scraping-qas/src/scraping/README.md

 Once you converted the scraped data into the format specified by our schema, please store your data under `data/scraping` from the root of the repo.
 The data should be stored as jsonl - that is one json object per line.
 Use the following naming convention: `<Source>_<schema_version>.jsonl`.
 So `CDC_v0.1.json` will refer to data scraped from the CDC website and stored under the v0.1 schema

+Once you get to this point, please ping @ctongfei on your issue so he knows the data is ready for him.